IBM/ibm-licensing-operator/README.md

 5\. **Verify that the installation is successful**

 To check whether the installation is successful, wait for about 1 minute, and go to **Installed operators**.
-You should see IBM Licensing Operator with the **InstallSucceeded** status.
+You should see IBM Licensing Operator with the **Succeeded** status.

 ![IBM Licensing Installed](images/installed.png)